Hamburg Germany Travel Guide

 Hamburg sits in northern Germany, a short distance from the North Sea.
 The Elbe River, a major European waterway, flows directly through the city, forming the backbone of Hamburg's identity and powering its massive port.

 Within the city limits, the Alster River forms two artificial lakes, the Binnenalster and the Außenalster, providing green oases and recreational areas.
-Numerous smaller canals crisscross the city, specifically in older districts like Speicherstadt, creating a Venice-like feel in places.
+Numerous smaller canals crisscross the city, specifically in older districts like Speicherstadt, creating a Venice-like feel in areas.

-Established in the 9th century, Hamburg quickly grew into a powerful trading hub.
+Set up in the 9th century, Hamburg quickly grew into a powerful trading hub.
 In medieval Times, it became a prominent member of the Hanseatic League, an alliance of merchant guilds and market towns that dominated trade across Northern Europe.
 This membership brought Hamburg considerable wealth and autonomy, shaping its independent spirit.

 City founded.